gauravmitra1995/pyColloidomer_2023/dimer_trimer/analysis/README.md

-**Instructions and sequence for running the scripts to generate the figures used in main text and SI:**
+**B) Instructions and sequence for running the scripts to generate the figures used in main text and SI:**

 1.For each simulation condition, combine all gsd files into a single gsd file corresponding to succesive restart runs using: *bash job_combine_multipleruns*